shailisahu283/Ultrasonic-Based-Smart-Dustbin-for-Contactless-Waste-Disposal/README.md

 * Capture the **entire circuit** layout in TinkerCAD clearly.
 * Ensure all components (Arduino, LCD, Potentiometer, Servo, Ultrasonic Sensor, Breadboard) are **visible and connected** properly.

-> 📝 *Purpose:* To showcase the hardware design and how all components are connected logically.

 ---